Phone: (202) 296-5505 Email: info@winvale.com

 Updating Your GSA Schedule: Top 10 Most Forgotten Updates

-Managing a GSA Schedule contract is not an easy task.
-There are many moving parts, which require organization, knowledge, and upkeep.
-Part of maintaining your GSA Schedule is making sure your contract is updated through various compliance requirements.
-In this blog we have outlined the top 10 most forgotten updates that contractors miss when managing their GSA Schedule contract.
+Managing your GSA Multiple Award Schedule (MAS) contract is not an easy task.
+There are many items to keep up with, which require organization, knowledge, and most of all, time.
+A large part of maintaining your GSA Schedule is making sure your contract is updated through various compliance requirements.
+With the Trump Administration looking for ways to cut costs and increase efficiency, they are cracking down on contracts that aren't compliant.
+In this blog, we will highlight the top 10 most forgotten updates that contractors miss when managing their GSA Schedule contract.
+Read further to avoid skipping over any important compliance and to be well prepared for your next Contractor Assessment Visit (CAV)

 1. SAM.gov Registration Renewal

-To make sure your SAM registration is up-to-date, you can go to the portal on sam.gov and see when your registration ends.
+To make sure your SAM registration is up-to-date, you can go to the portal on SAM.gov and see when your registration ends.
 We suggest if your company has a lot of changes to monitor and update this site at least twice a year instead of annually.
-Be careful if any company reaches out to you regarding your SAM.gov registration—SAM.gov is free to use and update.
+Be careful if any company reaches out to you regarding your SAM.gov registration—SAM.gov is always free to use and update.
 There have been many companies trying to scam contractors into paying for a “registration service fee” while pretending to be affiliated with SAM.gov.
+If you wait until the last minute to register, some of these scammers will capitalize on your sense of urgency and send emails promising an immediate renewal for a price.

 Whenever a company needs to modify their GSA contract, whether it's change of address, adding a new product, or updating pricing, they must submit a formal modification via eMod for approval.
-When the modification is awarded, the company must perform a Schedule Input Program (SIP) upload, unless they are using the FAS Common Catalog Platform (FCP), which GSA is slowly rolling out to contractors.
+GSA has recently begun transitioning all contractors from the Schedule Input Program (SIP) to the FAS Catalog Platform (FCP).
+When you submit a modification in eMod, it'll prompt you to upload the appropriate documentation into the FCP, making the process more efficient.

 3. Preparing for Option Extensions

 You can have your GSA Schedule for up to 20 years, but the contract is broken down into 4, 5-year periods.
 This means, every 5 years you will need to complete an option extension if you want to continue your contract.
-Your contract will not automatically be renewed, rather you need to submit a letter with your intention to renew and address you are meeting all the applicable compliance requirements and if there are any changes to your terms and conditions.
-GSA will conduct a contract review to ensure your contract is following all the requirements.
+Your contract will not automatically be renewed.
+You'll need to make sure you are meeting all the applicable compliance requirements, and document if there are any changes to your terms and conditions.
+GSA will conduct a contract review to ensure your Schedule is following all the requirements.
 While GSA will remind you it's time to start preparing for an option extension, many contractors wait until the last minute and are scrambling to gather all the necessary evidence.

 4. Mass Modifications

-GSA performs updates to the MAS Solicitation every time there is a significant change.
+GSA performs updates to the MAS Solicitation every time there is a significant change, such as the recent Solicitation Refresh #30.
 These are called mass modifications.
-Companies frequently neglect these mass modifications, leaving their contracts outdated.
+Companies frequently neglect these mass modifications, leaving their contracts outdated and out of compliance.

-For every mass modification, you must go to the Mass Mod Portal and accept it in order to keep the Terms and Conditions and the requirements of your GSA contract up-to-date.
-Even if it seems like the Solicitation Refresh doesn't apply to you, it must be done by all contractors.
-Contractors should also note that the Mass Mod portal has switched over to a Multi-Factor Authentication log in, so make sure your GSA FAS ID is current.
+For every mass modification, you must go to the Mass Mod Portal and accept it within 90 days of the release in order to keep the terms and conditions of your GSA contract up-to-date.
+Even if it seems like the updates within the Solicitation Refresh don't apply to you, it must be done by all contractors.
+Contractors should also note that the Mass Mod portal has switched over to a Multi-Factor Authentication log-in in the past few years, so make sure your GSA FAS ID is current.

 6. Sales Reporting

-One of the requirements in maintaining your GSA contract is your quarterly sales reporting.
+One of the main requirements in maintaining your GSA contract is your sales reporting.
 This report is submitted through the FAS Sales Reporting Portal (FAS SRP) in order to have a record for every contractor’s sales.
-Often times, companies forget to submit their quarterly sales reporting under Commercial Sales Practices (CSP) or their monthly reporting under Transactional Data Reporting (TDR), which can be detrimental to keeping their GSA contract.
+If you are currently under Commercial Sales Practices (CSP), you'll need to submit quarterly, and if you're under Transactional Data Reporting (TDR), you'll need to submit monthly.
+GSA recently expanded the scope of TDR to several more Special Item Numbers (SINs), so we expect all contractors to eventually be transitioned to TDR.
+Regardless of your reporting type, you must also remit the Industrial Funding Fee (IFF) every quarter (or every month if you so choose).

 7. Listing Your GSA Contract Number On GSA Quotes

+This is a small compliance measure, but still important.
 More times than not, vendors fail to remember to list their GSA contract number on GSA sales quotes.
 Listing your GSA contract number on all GSA sales quotes is required because it allows the purchaser to be able to reference your contract to make sure they are getting the correct price.
+It also helps you determine what is a GSA sale and what is not when you're prepping for sales reporting and IFF payment.

 8. Prompt Payment Discounts